 We lay particular emphasis on teaching a wide range of skills to prepare children for each transitional phase, including secondary education and their future role in society.
-Woven through our innovative and creative approach to learning children receive focused teaching in the following core skills.
+Woven through our innovative and creative approach to learning, children receive focused teaching in our core skills.

 Teaching, learning and the design of the curriculum at Gatley Primary are grounded in consultation and research.
 Emphasis is on developing the teachers’ and teaching assistants’ professional practice to enable them to facilitate a pupil led and holistic approach.
 William (2016) argues that, through this, personal empowerment, transmission of culture, preparation for citizenship and work will follow.
 Both teachers and pupils have the choice and autonomy of how they wish to develop, ensuring that National Curriculum expectations are the starting point.

 “The Gatley curriculum is creative and pupil led within national curriculum expectations leading to engaged pupils who are high order thinkers with independent and transferable skills.”
 Staff

 We believe that people learn best in different ways.
 At our school, we aim to provide a rich and varied learning environment that allows all pupils to develop their skills and abilities to their full potential.
 Pupils are given opportunities to lead on curriculum design to embed a deep understanding of how learning evolves.
 Strong links are developed between skills, learning behaviours and knowledge.
 This allows pupils to become experts in a broad range of up to date topics and subject disciplines e.g. Year six study of politics and Brexit.

 “The curriculum is about enjoying learning and making decisions.”
 Pupil

 “It gives you the chance to do things in different ways - it gives you a chance to change yourself and show everyone that you are different.”
 Pupil